70M4NDJ3RRY/70M4NDJ3RRY/README.md

 ## Hi, I'm 70M4NDJ3RRY.
-Guess what is my favorite childhood cartoon?🤔
+Guess what my favorite childhood cartoon was?🤔

+=> 1
 <!--
 **70M4NDJ3RRY/70M4NDJ3RRY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.